-Chainsaw guide bar lengths increase in increments of 2 inches.
-The shortest guide bar length you’ll find is 6 inches.
-The longest guide bar length for non-professional use is technically 20 inches, but some experienced homeowners are comfortable using a chainsaw with a 24-inch guide bar.
+Chainsaw bar lengths increase in increments of 2 inches.
+The shortest bar length you’ll find is 6 inches.
+The longest bar length for non-professional use is technically 20 inches, but some experienced homeowners can use a chain saw comfortably with a 24-inch bar.

-If you want a chainsaw that’s on the bigger side, but you don’t plan on using it very often, then a 14-inch chainsaw is a good choice.
-14-inch bars provide enough length for most jobs around the house and can save you a good bit of money compared to larger models.
+If you want a chainsaw that’s on the bigger side, but you don’t plan on using it very often, then a 14-inch chainsaw is the most popular choice.
+14-inch bars provide enough length for most jobs around the house, like cutting small trees, and can save you a good bit of money compared to larger models.

 Electric Chainsaw – A chainsaw that’s powered by electricity and must be plugged into a power outlet with a cord.
 They’re more powerful than battery operated chainsaws but less powerful than gas chainsaws.
 The biggest limitation with electric chainsaws is that they’re not as portable.
-The distance you use them from your house is limited by the length of the power cord.
+The distance you use a chain saw like this from your house is limited by the length of the power cord.

-Manual Chain Brake – A safety mechanism that helps prevent injuries during chainsaw kickback.
-This larger bar is located between the top handlebar and the guide bar with chain.
+Manual Chain Brake – A safety mechanism that helps prevent injuries during chain saw kickback.
+This larger bar is located between the top handlebar and the bar with chain.
 When kickback occurs, the chain brake bar should come into contact with your top hand (or arm) and instantly stop the spinning of the chain so it doesn’t cut you.

 Inertia-Activated Chain Brake – A more sophisticated version of a chain brake that’s activated by the force of inertia (not physical contact with a bar).
 When sudden kickback occurs, the force stops the chain from spinning.
 This is the safest form of a chain brake.

-Manual Oiler – A method for oiling the chainsaw guide bar and chain.
+Manual Chain Oiler – A method for oiling the chainsaw bar.
 Operated through a push button.
 You control the amount of lubrication and when it happens.
 Good for people who want precise control over the oiling process.

-Automatic Oiler (Fixed Flow) – Another method for chainsaw guide bar and chain oiling.
+Automatic Chain Oiler (Fixed Flow) – Another method for chainsaw bar oiling.
 It automatically delivers lubricant at a fixed rate of flow.
 You never have to touch a thing to ensure that proper oiling is taking place.

-Automatic Oiler (Adjustable Flow) – The best of both worlds for chainsaw oiling.
-Provides a constant stream of oil to the chainsaw guide bar and chain while also giving you the option to adjust the rate of flow.
+Automatic Chain Oiler (Adjustable Flow) – The best of both worlds for chainsaw oiling.
+Provides a constant stream of oil to the chain saw bar while also giving you the option to adjust the rate of flow.
 A great combination of manual and automatic oilers.

-Anti-Vibration System – A special design that separates the chainsaw handle from having contact with the engine.
-This reduces vibration on the hand and lowers operator fatigue so you can use the chainsaw for longer periods of time.
+Anti-Vibration System – A special design that separates the chainsaw rear handle from having contact with the engine.
+This reduces vibration on the hand and lowers operator fatigue so you can use a chain saw for longer periods of time.

 Chain Catcher – A piece of metal on the bottom of a chainsaw that’s in front of the clutch.
 It acts as a safety feature by helping reduce the risk of being injured if the chain breaks or derails.